 (G) In state or federal waters, federal permit required for Highly Migratory Species, excluding Atlantic bonito, little tunny (albacore), and blackfin tuna: 978-281-9370.
 Prior to removal from vessel, all billfishes, swordfish and bluefin tuna must be reported at NC HMS reporting stations.
 DMF website for more details.

 (I) For seasons, bag limits, size limits or closures for tunas, billfishes, and sharks contact NMFS Highly Migratory Species Division 800-894-5528.
 For snapper, grouper, and mackerels contact the South Atlantic Council (843-571-4366 or www.safmc.net) and see the most recent FF-Snapper Grouper recreational proclamation.
 Possession of red snapper is prohibited.

-(K) Groupers in the management unit include: red, yellowfin, yellowmouth, black, snowy, yellowedge, and misty grouper; gag, scamp, red hind, rock hind, graysby, and coney.
+(K) Grouper in the management unit include: red, yellowfin, yellowmouth, black, snowy, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
 The three (3) grouper bag limit also includes blueline, golden and sand tilefish.
 Maximum one golden tilefish per person per day and one snowy grouper per vessel per day (when season is open).
 New regulations establish a May 1 through August 31 season for snowy grouper and blueline tilefish.
-No possession of Nassau, Goliath and warsaw groupers, and speckled hind.
+No possession of Nassau, Goliath and warsaw grouper, and speckled hind.
 No possession of golden tilefish effective June 3, 2013 through 12:01 A.M.
 January 1, 2014.